Metroid Prime Remastered Chozo Ruins Part 1 | How to beat the Hive Mecha, and where to go after

 In here, you can grab the map for this area!
 Head back into the Ruined Gallery and scan the room.
 You’ll notice one wall has a red target, and will then learn it's a Brinstone wall.
 You can use your Missile Launcher on the wall and break it.
 Afterwards you will also need to destroy the mushrooms on the platform in front of the wall to get across to it.

 Platform over to the broken wall and retrieve an upgrade for your Missile Launcher!
 This is an extension and will now allow you to carry five missiles at once.
 Now, return to the Ruined Nursery and save your game again.
-That marks the end of Part 1 of exploring Chozo Ruins, and we'll have more on what comes next in Metroid Prime Remastered soon!
+That marks the end of Part 1 of exploring Chozo Ruins!
+Move onto Chozo Ruins Part 2 if you fancy cutting about as the Morph Ball again.